MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 **Test a Bank Transfer order**

-1. To test a Bank Transfer order, send a [redirect](/api/#bank-transfer---redirect) API request.
+1. To test a Bank Transfer order, make a [redirect](/api/#bank-transfer---redirect) API request.
 2. Open the payment link.
 3. In the **Your bank account** field, enter an IBAN.
 4. From the **Bank's country** list, select a country, and then click **Confirm**.